alexfisher03/ufacm_dbworkshop/README.md

 # UF ACM - DB Workshop

-Fall 2025 UF ACM Database Workshop skeleton.
+Fall 2025 UF ACM Database Workshop

-For the completed reference, see the `complete` branch.
+For the skeleton version, see the `demo` branch (if you're following the workshop, see `skeleton` branch) For the completed version, see the `complete` branch.

 > Prerequisites